-6 Facebook Marketing Techniques That Will Wow and Woo Gen Z
+6 Facebook Marketing Techniques for Gen Z Audiences

 You can’t deny that Gen Z should be a priority audience for business.
 But where Facebook marketing techniques and other digital strategies are concerned, winning them over with your usual playbook might not cut it.